 Stephannie is a Senior at the ILR School minoring in Economics and Business.
 Prior to serving as President, Stephannie was the former Senior Policy Chairman and VP of Programming.
 She joined Roosevelt as a policy analyst in the Education policy center.
-Outside of Roosevelt, Stephannie volunteers with a first grade class at Fall Creek Elementary school and is working on her honors thesis: The Impact of Head Start on Maternal Employment.
+Outside of Roosevelt, Stephannie volunteers with a first grade class at Fall Creek Elementary school and is working on her honors thesis: Predictors of Child Care Arrangement Selection among Immigrant Families.
 She has also previously conducted research on strategic HR applications to public schools and verbatim/gist differences in sexual assault legislation.
 This past summer Stephannie worked as a Research Analyst at Gartner.
 Contact her at [email protected].

 Emmy Chen is a junior in the College of Arts and Sciences majoring in Government and minoring in Inequality Studies, Public Policy, and Information Science.
 She is passionate about humans and civil rights and focuses on how social institutions and processes exacerbate inequities in outcome, as well as how to design effective policy solutions for social problems.
 Emmy has previously conducted research on childhood sexual assault disclosure and the rape-kit backlog.
 Furthermore, she has led double project research teams at the University of Pennsylvania analyzing the US think tank and policy landscape.
 This past summer, she worked at SKD Knickerbocker, where she conducted political research and public relations affairs, and contributed to the launch of national advocacy and political campaigns.
 At Cornell, she is a member of Consent Ed, a Cayuga’s Watcher, and has served on the board of the Phi Alpha Delta pre-law organization.
 Contact her at [email protected].